 I am an NSF postdoctoral fellow in the EECS department at Berkeley, working in the AMPLab with Mike Jordan.
-Previously, I was student at the Courant Institute (NYU) working with Mehryar Mohri.
+I will join UCLA's Computer Science Department as an assistant professor in 2015.
+Previously, I was a student at the Courant Institute (NYU) working with Mehryar Mohri.
 My interests include problems related to scalable and user-friendly machine learning, matrix factorization and computational genomics.

 - Changepoint Analysis for Efficient Variant Calling (pdf)